 - The Bus Came Back: Epsilon and Carolina return after being absent for almost all of Season 11.

-- Character Focus: A lot of focus is put on Tucker this season; he's essentially the protagonist of the season.
+- Character Focus: A lot of focus is put on Tucker this season, to the point where he's essentially the season's protagonist.

 - Chekhov's Gun: